 Dr. Jockers: And most of it was actually done in a weekend, about 80 or 90 percent.

 Carolyn: Since the staff was in favor of this refresh, they went into the ”Spring cleaning” mode.

 Dr. Jockers: You would be surprised at just how much stuff one can have.

-Carolyn: It’s your house and it’s quite easy to accumulate things.
-A great deal of what was done was simply getting things off the wall to where it didn’t look like Wal-Mart.
+Carolyn: It’s quite easy to accumulate things.
+A great deal of what was done was simply getting things off the wall to make it feel less cultured and low-end salesy.